Anna Soubry: Early life

+Her parents married in Worksop in 1955.
 Soubry was born at Lincoln County Hospital in Lincoln, Lincolnshire, where her mother Frances Soubry (née Coward) worked.
 Her father was David Soubry, a Nottinghamshire garage owner.
+Her mother was chairman of the local Retford Conservatives, and her father had also been part of the group.
+Her father played rugby for Retford.

+She was brought up at St Oswald's House in Dunham-on-Trent and Hardwick Village from late 1964, near Clumber Park in Nottinghamshire.
+From 1982 her parents moved to Tuxford.
+Her mother worked with the Jubilee Sailing Trust, in the late 1980s.

-She was brought up in Dunham-on-Trent and Clumber Park in Nottinghamshire.
-Soubry attended the Henry Hartland Grammar School from 1968 to 1970, in which year it became the Hartland Comprehensive; she remained at the school until 1975, in which year she joined the Conservative Party.
+Soubry attended the Dunham primary school, and the private Lorne House School, followed by Henry Hartland Grammar School from 1968 to 1970, in which year it became the Hartland Comprehensive; she remained at the school until 1975, in which year she joined the Conservative Party.
 She was involved in student politics in the 1970s, becoming the only Conservative member of the National Union of Students' executive committee.
 She graduated with a degree in law from the University of Birmingham in 1979.

 Soubry left the Conservatives in 1981, alongside seven other former student leaders, who said at a press conference that the party remained "class based" and that the Social Democratic Party (SDP) was now the natural home of young people who "wish to see a prosperously united country".
 It was reported at the time that Soubry had joined the SDP, along with the others in the group, but in 2018 she denied having done so.